ItachiSan/itachisan.github.io/content/posts/2015-07-25-usb-networking-on-alarm-bbb.md

 ---
-layout: post
+date:  '2015-07-25T00:00:00Z'
-title: "ArchLinuxARM on BeagleBone Black: getting network working over USB"
+title: 'ArchLinuxARM on BeagleBone Black: getting network working over USB'
+slug:  'usb-networking-on-alarm-bbb'
 ---

 As written in title, this post will be about setting up a working USB connection